 Tap a wrong word to change it

 Even when you're swiping and looping with ease, you may occasionally look back and find an auto-corrected word that’s woefully out of context.
-Luckily, there’s no need to hit the backspace button and retrace your words.Instead, just tap the wrong word and tap one of the suggested words displayed along the top of the keyboard.
-When you do, the word you picked will smoothly take the place of the wrong word.
+Luckily, there’s no need to hit the backspace button and retrace your words.Don’t see the word you want in the suggestions displayed along the top of the keypad?
+If not, just double-tap the word to select it, then swipe in a new word.

 Disable all your other keyboards [iOS only]